 If you use a peer review system, you can add guest editors to that platform so they can use its submission tagging and tracking functionality to manage your special issue in a process similar to the one Stephens described.
 Be sure to make clear to guest editors what you’ll expect from them at each stage of peer review and ensure that they will be able to take on that level of commitment, especially if you don’t have staff editors who will be helping.
 Once you have a special issue process in place and your guest editors have been onboarded, schedule weekly check-ins to stay up-to-date on the progress of your special issue.

 Finally, the key to any successful special issue is promotion!
 You should begin promoting your special issue when you issue your call for papers to attract as many relevant submission as possible, and then you’ll of course want to widely promote the final issue once it’s released.
 Use all promotion channels available to you, such as:

 - Journal social media profiles, like Twitter and Facebook

 - Supplementary content outlets (e.g., journal blog, podcast, or YouTube channel)

 - Editor/author/reviewer email lists

 - Announcements section in your current issue

-Remember, your editorial board’s professional networks are also an invaluable outlet for sharing publication news.
+If you work with a publisher that has a marketing team, be sure to also reach out to them for support promoting your special issue via their online channels.
+Additionally, remember that your editorial board’s professional networks are an invaluable outlet for sharing publication news.
 Remind your editors to mention the special issue in one-on-one conversations and at any events they attend.
-You should also ask your special issue’s guest editors to promote the special issue call for papers among their circles that are most interested in the topic both in person and in any relevant forums in which they participate.
+Be sure to also ask your special issue’s guest editors to promote your call for papers among their colleagues both in person and in any relevant forums in which they participate.

 We hope you find these tips useful!
 Do you have any additional suggestions for producing a successful special issue?
 Post them in the comments section or on twitter by tweeting to @scholasticahq!